binaryage/xrefresh/index.md

 Let **Firefox** or **Internet Explorer** connect to XRefresh.

 #### Firefox
-XRefresh has it's own tab panel in Firebug window.
-You need to enable Firebug for particular site to enable XRefresh functionality.
+XRefresh has its own tab panel in the Firebug window.
+You need to enable Firebug for a particular site to enable XRefresh functionality.

 <a href="/images/ffintro.png"><img class="raw-image" src="/images/ffintro.png" width="600"></a>

 #### Internet Explorer
-In Internet Explorer 7 you can find XRefresh icon in the tools in the top right corner (the icon may be hidden in the chevron section).
+In Internet Explorer 7 you can find the XRefresh icon in the tools in the top right corner (the icon may be hidden in the chevron section).

 <img class="raw-image" src="/images/ie7toolbar.png" width="306" height="46">

 The icon reflects the connection status.
-You may click it to open XRefresh Panel
+You can click it to open XRefresh Panel

 <img class="raw-image" src="/images/ie7console.png" width="392" height="136">